SevenLightnapper/python-course/module4/MODULE_4.md

-# Module 4: Modules and packages
+# Module 4: Modules and packages.
+Namespaces and scopes

 ## Module Description
 This is module 4.